JackLJohnson/rpg-git-book/7-migrating.md

 ![](./images/migsrcpf.PNG)

 If we had a library with source physical files and wanted to migrate them into a new project directory, we would have to run the command once to migrate the source physical file.
 It will copy the source member into the IFS as a 1208 (UTF-8) streamfile.
 If the file or folder it tries to create already exists, it will fail.
+In the last chapter, we created `/home/BARRY/myproject` as a git repository.

 ```
-MKDIR DIR('/home/BARRY/myproj')
 MIGSRCPF LIBRARY(TESTPROJ) SOURCEPF(QRPGLESRC) OUTDIR('/home/BARRY/myproject')
 MIGSRCPF LIBRARY(TESTPROJ) SOURCEPF(QRPGLEREF) OUTDIR('/home/BARRY/myproject')
 MIGSRCPF LIBRARY(TESTPROJ) SOURCEPF(QCLLESRC)  OUTDIR('/home/BARRY/myproject')